<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=319290&amp;fmt=gif">

 Now, Havir works to promote financial literacy in underserved populations.
 She emphasizes the importance of serving diverse populations as well as recruiting diverse talent into the insurance and financial services industry.

-Topics: Talent Development Center Diversity, Equity & Inclusion Women
+Topics: Talent Development Center Diversity Women

 2 min read